Trojan-Resilient NTT: Protecting Against Control Flow and Timing Faults on Reconfigurable Platforms: Implementation Results

 \subsection{Overheads}

-Table \ref{tab:comp} shows that the implementation of our proposed fault detection modules, {\sf Secure NTT} [as per Kyber specifications: n=256, q=3329], incurs an 8.7\% slice overhead and a 2\% energy overhead compared to the baseline NTT.
-It does not cause any timing overhead.
 The proposed adaptive fault correction scheme and fault detection modules incur a 19.7\% slice overhead and a 3\% energy overhead compared to the baseline NTT.
 The timing overhead of the fault correction module depends on the types of measures.
 For measure \ref{sec:m1}, the overhead is limited to a single clock period of the NTT engine (10 ns in the present configuration), and the $R_i$ update is performed on the host CPU.
 Because the update runs on the host and the NTT computation continues on dedicated hardware, the host-side $R_i$ update does not affect the executing NTT pipeline.
 For measure \ref{sec:m2}, the time overhead is dominated by two factors: (i) Time required for $R_i$ update within the bit patcher logic, and (ii) Time to stream the corresponding PR bitstream through the ICAP.
 For a PR bitstream file of approximately 56 kB NTT, the ICAP transfer requires on the order of $\sim$ 150 $\mu$s with a 100 MHz ICAP clock and 32-bit data width.
 This value represents the raw transfer time and excludes any additional protocol framing or controller overhead.
 For measure \ref{sec:m3}, the time overhead is dominated by three factors: (i)Time required for $R_i$ update within the bit patcher logic, and (ii) PR bitstream configuration time by ICAP and (iii) Time to choose the PR bit stream based $R_i$, which takes around $\sim$ 256 $\mu$s.